-If you have never heard of chia pudding, it is simply chia seeds that have been soaked in a milk until they expand and become the texture of pudding.
-No cooking needed!
+If you have never heard of chia pudding, it is simply chia seeds that have been soaked in milk until they expand and become the texture of pudding.
+No cooking is needed!

 Put the pudding in ½ cup size mason jars for the perfect little healthy snack!
 Sealed with a lid, they will keep in the fridge for up to 5 days!